SunnyWillert18/SYDE372/README.md

-# syde372
+# SYDE372
-Introduction to Pattern Recognition lab code
+Introduction to Pattern Recognition